 What’s the Solution?

-Even without human influence, conditions are changing in the upper Gallatin.
+In addition to human influence, conditions are changing in the upper Gallatin.
 Global warming is impacting everything from the winter snowpack to summer air quality, and these factors contribute to algae growth.
 However, all is not lost.

 For the 60% of residents who are not connected to the Big Sky Water and Sewer District, regular septic maintenance goes a long way to keeping the river clean.
 I you can’t remember the last time you cleaned your system, it has been too long.